-The village is the centre of life for them no matter how many buildings or highways are constructed.
+The village is the center of life for them no matter how many buildings or highways are constructed.
 People living the slow-lifestyle often feel that tourists visiting the state are intruding on their way of life and their community, even though tourism is essential to its economy.
 This feeling is never intensified more than when the media paints the land as a self-indulgent extravagant utopia where laws and policies are amenable and crime is served no justice even though it’s reported.
 Locals of the past lived quite the amphibian life, sprawling through the forest and harsh terrain from inland outwards to the rivers and seas in their canoes.
 Having the ghats as a well-defined and tough barrier on the eastern side and not more than 55 km away is the Arabian Sea that neighbors the Indian Ocean.
 Due to the ghats all the rivers would rise in the east and find their way westwards draining into the sea.
 The has a total area of a mere 3701 sq km, this makes it one of the smallest states to be part of the Indian union.
 This little piece of land, being only 105 sq km long and 65 sq km wide possesses beauty that is still mesmerizing despite the urban straddle and smokestack growth.

 Going back in History